-Essential Components A) Scientific Mindedness: B) Scientific Foundation of Psychology: C) Scientific Foundation of Professional Practice: Values and applies scientific methods to professional practice Knowledge of core science Knowledge, understanding and application of the concept of evidence-based practice Behavioral Anchor Articulates, in supervision in case conference, support for issues derived from the literature; Displays intermediate level knowledge of and respect for scientific basis of behavior Applies EBP concepts in case conceptualization, treatment planning, and interventions; Demonstrates understanding of osychology as a science, including basic knowledge of the breadth of cientific Compares and contrasts EBP approaches with other theoretical perspectives and interventions in the context of case conceptualization and treatment own contribution to therapeutic process and outcomes; process and process an planning.
+Essential A) Scientific Mindedness: B) Scientific Foundation of C) Scientific Foundation of Professional Components Psychology: Practice: Values and applies scientific methods to professional practice Knowledge of core science Knowledge, understanding and application of the concept of evidence-based practice Behavioral Articulates, in supervision in Displays intermediate level Applies EBP concepts in case Anchor case conference, support for knowledge of and respect for conceptualization, treatment planning, and issues derived from the literature; scientific basis of behavior interventions; Formulates appropriate questions regarding case conceptualization; Demonstrates understanding of psychology as a science, including basic knowledge of the breadth of scientific Compares and contrasts EBP approaches with other theoretical perspectives and interventions in the context of case conceptualization and Generates hypotheses regarding own contribution to therapeutic process and outcomes; psychology.
+For example: able to cite scientific literature to support an argument; Evaluates treatment planning.
 Performs scientific critique of literature scholarly literature on a topic